1 Jul 2026

 • Speak with your accountant about system changes.

-• Prepare early to avoid errors and penalties.
+• Prepare now to avoid errors and penalties.

 Find out more with About Payday Super.